matthewsmawfield/TEP-GNSS/manuscript-code-longspan.md

 - **Phase-Coherent Extraction:** Magnitude-weighted circular averaging of complex phases

   - **Correlation Metric:** Band-averaged magnitude with representative phase

 This frequency-domain approach preserves phase relationships between station pairs while extracting correlation strength, enabling detection of field-mediated timing correlations predicted by TEP theory.
 The method is identical to that validated across three independent analysis centers (CODE, IGS, ESA) in the original multi-center study.

+Operational GNSS clock products are generated under an implicit objective of network synchronization: analysis centers estimate and remove offsets, drifts, and other deterministic structure so that clocks agree as closely as possible.
+This makes absolute clock amplitudes strongly processing-dependent, whereas residual phase-coherent structure in the cross-spectral domain is less directly targeted by these corrections.
+For this reason, all primary distance-structure and orbital-dynamics inferences in this paper are based on phase-coherence metrics rather than raw clock amplitude excursions, which may already have been partially absorbed into analysis-center corrections.

 #### 2.2.3 Spatial Binning